top of page

 Legacy & Impact

-The Andrade slam KO is one of the defining images of the Women’s Strawweight division’s history.
-In an era where title changes at 115 lbs had been rare and hard-earned, the finish’s manner — so sudden, so violent, so unexpected from a fighter who had been losing the round — made it genuinely iconic.
-Andrade became a champion through physical strength that no technical skill set had been able to neutralise.
-The Brazilian crowd’s reaction, and the image of Andrade celebrating in her home country, belongs among the sport’s great championship moments.
+The Andrade slam is one of the defining images of the women’s strawweight division’s history.
+In an era where title changes at 115 lbs had been rare and hard-earned, the manner of the finish — so sudden, so violent, so unexpected from a fighter who had been losing the fight — made it genuinely iconic.
+Andrade became champion through physical strength that no technical skill set had been able to neutralise, and the image of her celebrating in her home country belongs among the sport’s great championship moments.

 Frequently Asked Questions